Geodesics, One Point Functions and Black Hole Perturbations: Introduction

 The relation between bulk geometry and boundary correlation functions lies at the heart of the AdS/CFT correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
 In the limit of large conformal dimension, the correlators are expected to probe semiclassical bulk physics.
 This is because they become dual to heavy fields in the bulk whose propagators are approximately localized on geodesics.
 The most well-understood example is the two-point function, where the large-dimension limit leads to an exponential dependence on geodesic length (see \cite{Festuccia:2008zx} for a careful treatment).
 Interestingly, such a relation can also hold for thermal one-point functions.

-It was shown in \cite{Kraus:2016nwo} that the holographic one-point function of a heavy operator dual to an interacting scalar in a Euclidean BTZ background is governed by the exponential of the radial geodesic distance from the boundary insertion to the bulk horizon:
+It was shown in \cite{Kraus:2016nwo} that the holographic one-point function of a heavy operator dual to an interacting scalar in a Euclidean BTZ background is governed, in the limit of large conformal dimension $\Delta$, by the exponential of the radial geodesic distance from the boundary insertion to the bulk horizon:

-where $m$ is the mass of the dual scalar and $\ell_{\text{hor}}$ is the renormalized radial geodesic distance from the boundary to the horizon.
+where $m$ is the mass of the dual scalar (in the limit of large conformal dimension $\Delta \approx m$) and $\ell_{\text{hor}}$ is the renormalized radial geodesic distance from the boundary to the horizon.
 The connection between the thermal one-point function and geodesic distance in black hole backgrounds has also been extended to the Lorentzian regime \cite{Grinberg:2020fdj,Krishna:2021fus,Berenstein:2022nlj,David:2022nfn,David:2023uya,Singhi:2024sdr,David:2024naf,Afkhami-Jeddi:2025wra}.

-A natural question raised by \eqref{hor} is its degree of robustness.
-In particular, does the correspondence between the one-point function and the geodesic distance persist when the background geometry is slightly perturbed?
+A natural question raised by \eqref{hor} is about its robustness.
+Does the correspondence between the one-point function and the geodesic distance continue to hold when the background geometry is slightly perturbed?
 Since realistic black hole geometries are rarely exact solutions and often receive corrections from backreaction, higher-derivative terms, or matter fields, understanding the stability of the geodesic picture under perturbations is important.

-In this work, we address this question by studying an infinitesimal perturbation of the BTZ black hole metric.
-We work within the Euclidean regime and consider a deformation of the radial component of the metric of the form:
+In this work, we address this question by studying an infinitesimal perturbation of the Euclidean BTZ black hole metric: